 Substitute new for the first occurrence of old in the event line.
-Any delimiter can be used in place of /.
+Any character may be used as the delimiter in place of /.
 The final delimiter is optional if it is the last character of the event line.
 The delimiter may be quoted in old and new with a single backslash.
 If & appears in new, it is replaced by old.
 A single backslash will quote the &.
 If old is null, it is set to the last old substituted, or, if no previous history substitutions took place, the last string in a !?string[?] search.
+If new is null, each matching old is deleted.

 - & Repeat the previous substitution. - g Cause changes to be applied over the entire event line.
-This is used in conjunction with ':s' (e.g., ':gs/old/new/') or ':&'.
+This is used in conjunction with ':s' (e.g., ':gs/old/newl') or ':&'.
 If used with ':s', any delimiter can be used in place of /, and the final delimiter is optional if it is the last character of the event line.
-An a may be used as a synonym for g. - G Apply the following 's' modifier once to each word in the event line.
+An a may be used as a synonym for g. - G Apply the following 's' or '&' modifier once to each word in the event line.